Tracking parameters explained

-Local-first: SafeShare cleans links directly in your browser — no uploads.
+Local-first: SafeShare cleans links directly in your browser—no uploads.

-What is it?
+What is it exactly?

 Base link